Sebastian-Webster/mysql-memory-server-nodejs/CONTRIBUTING.md

 replacing "path/to/mysql-memory-server" with the path to this repository on your computer.
 You can then write code that uses `mysql-memory-server` and test your changes.

-There are also automated tests which you can run by running the command:
+There are also automated tests you can run.
+Please build the code before running these tests, and then start the automated tests by running the command:

 ```sh
 npm test